ondrik/ondrik.github.io/_pages/home.md

 published: true
 classes: wide
 ---
-# Bio
+## Bio

-I am a research assistant at [Faculty of Information Technology, Brno University of Technology](https://www.fit.vutbr.cz), Czech Republic.
+I am a research assistant at [Faculty of Information Technology, Brno University of Technology](https://www.fit.vutbr.cz), Czech Republic, since 2016.
+Before that, I was a postdoc with Yu-Fang Chen at Institute of Information Science, Academia Sinica, Taiwan, Republic of China (2015--2016).
+I did my Ph.D. under Tomáš Vojnar and Lukáš Holík at [Faculty of Information Technology, Brno University of Technology](https://www.fit.vutbr.cz).